fiatconnect/specification/fiatconnect-api.md

 optional `allowedValues` field.
 The `allowedValues` object is an optional mapping from any number of keys in the selected fiat account schema to values that are allowed for that key.
 This is identical in purpose and function to the `allowedValues` field for KYC schemas, discussed earlier.

-The `fiatAccount[FiatAccountTypeEnum].fee` field is an optional return value, used to represent an optional fixed fee as a string-ified numerical amount (e.g. `"1.0"`) for the transfer when using a fiat account of the corresponding type.
-A server MAY choose to include this for a particular fiat account type, though it MUST be included if the provider requires a fee for the transfer.
-For transfers in, this fee is assumed to be denominated in the selected `fiatType`.
-If
+The `quote.fee` field is an optional return value, used to represent an optional fixed fee as a string-ified numerical amount (e.g. `"1.0"`) for the transfer.
+Note that `fee` is meant for end-user informational purposes only, and `fee` MUST be included in the exchange rate (ratio of `cryptoAmount` to `fiatAmount`) already in the provided quote.
+For example, if `fiatAmount` is 15 in the quote response for some transfer in of USD for cUSD, and `cryptoAmount` is 12, and `fee` is 3, the end user MUST receive 12 cUSD for 15 USD (not 9, which would double-count the fee).

-`fiatAccount[FiatAccountTypeEnum].fee` is provided, the server MAY return `fiatAccount[FiatAccountTypeEnum].feeType` and/or `fiatAccount[FiatAccountTypeEnum].feeFrequency`.
-`feeType` represents the *type* of fee; e.g, if it's for KYC or a fixed platform fee. `feeFrequency` represents the frequency at which the fee is required; e.g., one-time, or on each transfer.
+For transfers in, `fee` is assumed to be denominated in the selected `fiatType`.
+If `fee` is provided, the server MAY return `quote.feeType` and/or `quote.feeFrequency`. `feeType` represents the *type* of fee; e.g, if it's for KYC or a fixed platform fee. `feeFrequency` represents the frequency at which the fee is required; e.g., one-time, or on each transfer.

 ###### 3.4.1.1.3.2.
 Failure